The Topology of a Family Tree Graph and Its Members' Satisfaction with One Another: A Machine Learning Approach: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:methods}, we describe our data collection procedures and provide details about the survey questions and the properties used to represent the family tree graph.
-Next, in Section \ref{sec:results}, we present our findings including the effects of family size, sibling structure, and parental satisfaction.
-Afterward, in Section \ref{sec:discussion}, we interpret our results in light of known sociological theories.
-Finally, in Section \ref{sec:conclusions}, we summarize our findings and their implications and provide recommendations for possible future work.
+The rest of the article is organized as follows: In Section \ref{sec:RW}, we review relevant prior work.
+Then, in Section \ref{sec:methods}, we formally present the proposed technique.
+In Section \ref{sec:empirical}, we apply and compare our technique with two baseline models using family tree graphs and satisfaction scores we curated.
+Finally, in Section \ref{sec:discussion}, we discuss and interpret the results, highlighting possible implications and future work directions.